"On Jan. 11, Reardon noticed that the American flag had become detached from the flagpole and tangled up in a tree… https://t.co/tMuuQDsBRs

 U.S. House of Representative offices are limited to assisting residents of their own congressional district.
 Seth represents constituents of the Massachusetts 6th Congressional District so if you are from another district you should reach out to your representative.
 You can find out what Congressional District you live in here or give us a call and we can look up your member for you.

-Read about Ethan’s case here.
+Read more about Ken’s case here.

 Director of Constituent Services